 - The OpenCS API is used for loading the models into a host simulator and as a common interface to the data required for integration in time by ODE/DAE solvers (i.e. evaluation of equations and derivatives)

-- Simulation on shared memory systems
+- Simulation on shared memory and distributed memory systems

 - Embedded into a third-party simulator using the OpenCS API

-- Using the standalone ODE/DAE simulators
+- Using the standalone ODE/DAE simulator

 Use case scenarios